 require additional source documentation in their procedures.

-TEGL 23-19, issued June 18, 2020, and titled “Guidance for Validating Required Performance Data Submitted by Grant Recipients of US Department of Labor (DOL) Workforce Programs,” further enhances data element validation by adding key data elements.
+TEGL 23-19, Change 2, issued May 12, 2023, and titled “Revisions to Training and Employment Guidance Letter (TEGL) 23-19, Change 1, Guidance for Validating Required Performance Data Submitted by Grant Recipients of U.S. Department of Labor (DOL) Workforce Programs,” further enhances data element validation by adding key data elements relating to status at program entry.

 With this guidance, TWC incorporated all data elements for which documentation is required.

-To ensure that data validation requirements fit Texas’ needs and may be successfully implemented by Boards, TWC is issuing guidance that:
+To ensure that data validation requirements fit Texas’ needs and may be successfully implemented by Boards, WorkInTexas.com requires data element verification by Workforce Solutions Office staff for the following programs:

-provides definitions and state documentation requirements for each data validation element; and

-indicates when Boards have local flexibility to apply local standards.
+WIOA Title I, including

+Adult, Dislocated Worker, and Youth;

+Statewide initiatives; and

+National Dislocated Worker Grants;

+Temporary Assistance for Needy Families Employment and Training (Choices);

+Trade Adjustment Assistance (TAA) customers; and

+Supplemental Nutrition Assistance Program Employment and Training (SNAP E&T)

 PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must.”